Restoration of Rights, Pardon, Expungement & Sealing

 Frequency of Grants

 Pardons are processed by the Board at monthly hearings, and acted on by the governor on a regular basis.
-Since 2004, between 400 and 500 pardon applications have been received each year, of which between 20% and 30% have been granted.
-In 2015, the Board recommended about 25 pardons to the governor each month.
+Since 2004, between 400 and 500 pardon applications have been received each year.
 See http://www.paroleboard.arkansas.gov/past-recommendations/.
-As of October, 2016, Governor Asa Hutchinson has granted over 120 pardons since taking office in 2015.
+As of August 10, 2017, Governor Hutchinson had granted about 200 pardons since taking office in January 2015.
 See http://governor.arkansas.gov/clemency-extraditions.
 Governor Beebe (2007-2014) granted over 700 pardons during his tenure (many without restoring firearms, and some restoring firearms only).
-While sentence commutations in recent years have occasionally given rise to controversy and legislative limits on the pardon power, no similar concerns have been expressed about post-sentence pardons, with one conspicuous exception.3 In July of 2004, Governor Huckabee was reported to have pardoned a total of 567 persons since taking office in 1996.
+While sentence commutations in recent years have occasionally given rise to controversy and legislative limits on the pardon power, no similar concerns have been expressed about post-sentence pardons, with one conspicuous exception.3 In July of 2004, Governor Huckabee was reported to have pardoned a total of 567 persons in his eight years in office (1996-2004).
 See Bob McCord, “Huckabee’s Pardons,” Arkansas-Times (July 29, 2004), http://www.arktimes.com/arkansas/huckabees-pardons/Content?oid=948418.
 He granted another 200 pardons after that time.

 |Year||Applications rec’d||Recommended fav.||Pardons Granted||Firearms only|